What We Do

 The West Bank has implemented the Agency-wide Education Reform Strategy, incorporating teacher professional development, curriculum, student assessment, inclusive education, technical and vocational education, research, and education data management.
 In the West Bank,...Read more

 Young Palestine refugees have been especially vulnerable to the effects of the conflict in Syria as the majority of UNRWA schools are located within the Palestine refugee camps themselves.
 Schools have suffered from the conflict and many have been closed.
-The Government of Syria lent UNRWA 43 schools for their use between 2014 and 2019.
-UNRWA is,...Read more
+The Government of Syria...Read more

-UNRWA in Lebanon provides education services to 37,586 Palestine refugee students, in its 65 schools.
-Lebanon is the only Field where UNRWA offers secondary education.
+UNRWA in Lebanon provides education services to 39,144 Palestine1 refugee students, in its 65 schools.

 UNRWA education in Lebanon has been implementing the Education Reform Strategy, which is designed to meet the needs of the 21st century to help students become innovative, critical and creative thinkers.
 A Teacher Policy was developed, which recognized the central role of teachers in quality education and sought to strengthen professional teacher and career progression.
-In Lebanon field, classroom...Read more
+In Lebanon field, classroom practices are being improved...Read more

 In the 2019/2020 school year, in Jordan, UNRWA provided basic education to over 121,000 students at 169 schools from grades 1-10, with almost 88 per cent of the schools continuing to operate on a double-shift basis.
 Unsuitable rented and residential buildings are slowly being replaced, decreasing the number of schools from 174 in 2014 to 169 today.
 Many of these residential buildings are without elevators or ramps and are, therefore, do not promote inclusivity and do not provide for the needs of people with disabilities in line with the Agency’s standards.
 Nevertheless, in parallel to...Read more